emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

 ## Overview

-This guide will walk you through the process of deploying EMQ X, an open-source MQTT broker, on Google Kubernetes Engine (GKE).
-By following these steps, you'll learn how to create and configure an EMQ X deployment on GKE.
+This guide will walk you through the process of deploying EMQX, an open-source MQTT broker, on Google Kubernetes Engine (GKE).
+By following these steps, you'll learn how to create and configure an EMQX deployment on GKE.

 ## Prerequisites